open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ![Sandbox Tab](images/vi-nation-sandbox.png)

 You will see a list of communities.
-Find and click on your community to view its report.
+Find and click on your community name to view its report.

 ![Communities List](images/vi-nation-communities.png "Report Communities List Page in ole site")